material-motion/material-motion/specifications/plan_serialization.md

 **Payload contents**: Plans can choose any format for their payload.

-Plans should consider how they will handle future changes to their payload format.
+Plans must consider how they will handle future changes to their payload format.